Exercise in the Cold: 6 Tips for Winter Fitness

-When it comes to health and fitness, winter is often considered the enemy of a solid workout routine.
+When it comes to health and fitness, the cooler months are often considered the enemy of a solid workout routine.
 After all, frosty mornings and reduced daylight hours can make swapping those precious extra minutes in your warm bed for a sweat session all the more challenging.

 But, resisting the urge to hit the snooze button has its benefits.
 Exercise is an important part of maintaining a healthy lifestyle all year round, not just in the warmer months.

-If you’re looking for some extra motivation to get moving this chilly season, discover our five tips to tackling your winter workout.
+If you’re looking for some extra motivation to get moving this chilly season, discover our five tips to exercise in the cold.

 Before a workout, it’s always important to take the time to warm up.
 During winter it can be tempting to launch straight into your fitness regime in an effort to shake the cold, this may lead to mild aches, strains and sprains.

 Instead, a short series of low-impact exercises may help get your body ready to take on the rest of your cardio or strength training session.

 Take 5-10 minutes at the beginning of your workout for a brisk walk or slow jog as well as a series of stretches to help reduce the likelihood of injury.

 During the cooler months, it’s easy to retreat from the great outdoors in favour of the warmth of our homes and offices.
 But, there’s truly nothing like a morning run to invigorate you for the day ahead.